Funding support for local businesses, charities and organisations

 Open to mutual aid and support groups and including any local organisation offering any support to anyone affected by the virus.

-It is for voluntary organisations and informal groups of volunteers supporting the community during the pandemic.
+Community Support Grants are available for voluntary organisations and informal groups of volunteers supporting the community during the pandemic.
 Expenditure must benefit residents of the Batchworth Community Council area.

 It is for voluntary organisations and informal groups of volunteers supporting the community during the pandemic.
 Expenditure must benefit residents of the Watford Rural Parish Council area.